 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2019, our system was in compliance with applicable State drinking water operating and reporting requirements, but not monitoring.
-We were issued one violation for not monitoring our water for lead and copper.
-Therefore, we cannot be sure of the quality of our water for these contaminants last year.
-We will be conducting lead and copper sampling in 2020 and will notify you immediately if there is a problem.
+During 2021, our system was in compliance with applicable State drinking water operating and reporting requirements, but not monitoring requirements.
+We were issued a monitoring violation by the Chautauqua County Health Department for failing to monitor for Stage 2 Disinfection Byproducts during the third quarter, therefore, we cannot be sure of the quality of your drinking water for these contaminants during that time.
+However, results from routine testing during the first, second, and fourth quarters indicated that there levels of disinfection byproducts in our distribution system were being reduced.
+We will continue to monitor for these contaminants in 2022 and will notify our consumers if there are any issues.